Ambassador Spotlight | David Anderson

 A: More finger-board and indoor bouldering sessions

-Q: How has climbing affected the people you choose to surround yourself with?
+Q: How has climbing affected the people you surround yourself with?

 A: Climbing has been my lifelong vocation, personal pursuit and connected me with my life partner.
-Climbing, with it’s mental and physical challenges, quickly reveals who we are as people.
-You can’t fake climbing , it cuts through the “BS” that people sometimes surround themselves with in life.
-As a result, climbing has made me appreciate people, who are thoughtful, honest, direct and kind under any circumstance.
+With its mental and physical challenges, climbing quickly reveals who we are as people.
+You can’t fake climbing.
+It cuts through the “BS” people sometimes surround themselves with.
+As a result, climbing has made me appreciate thoughtful, honest, direct, and kind people under any circumstance.

 Q: What have you done to give back to the climbing community?

-A: I have been an outdoor educator and climbing instructor for the last 30 years.
-I have been fortunate to be able to impart my knowledge in both climbing movement and technical systems to thousands of new climbers.
+A: I have been an outdoor educator and climbing instructor for 30 years.
+I have been fortunate to impart my knowledge of climbing movement and technical systems to thousands of new climbers.
 However, teaching people about protecting the climbing resource/environment and seeing how people gain confidence and pride in themselves through climbing has been the biggest reward.

 Q: What have you learned from failure?

-A: Failure is a temporary experience in the process of achieving my goals.
+A: Failure is a temporary experience in achieving my goals.

 Q: Who are the climbers that inspire you the most, and why?

 A: Having climbed for over 35 years, there have been many, many climbers that have and continue to inspire me today.
 In 1999, I was fortunate to hang out with the German climbing legend Kurt Albert in Patagonia.
-Kurt was the first person to develop red-point climbing style.
-He went on to establish hard alpine rock routes in remote ranges around the world.
-He was a visionary in terms of what the human body could accomplish and also had the mental determination to achieve any goal he set.
+Kurt was the first person to develop a red-point climbing style.
+He went on to establish hard alpine rock routes in remote ranges worldwide.
+He was a visionary regarding what the human body could accomplish and had the mental determination to achieve any goal he set.

 Q: What is your favorite climbing location, and why?

 A: Wind River Range of Wyoming.
-I lived in Wyoming for 12 years and really enjoy the high-quality granite, solitude and unlimited new route potential found there.
+I lived in Wyoming for 12 years and enjoyed the high-quality granite, solitude, and unlimited new route potential.

 Q: Why Butora Climbing?

-A: Innovative product design, environmental friendly materials, wide width options for my hobbit-like feet and a company run by great people.
+A: Innovative product design, environmentally friendly materials, wide-width options for my hobbit-like feet, and a company run by great people.

 Q: What are your favorite before and after climbing meals?